 The history of the ING Collection began in 1974 with the opening of a new head office for NMB (the Dutch bank for SMEs) in Amsterdam's Eduard van Beinum Street.
 Over the course of time, important collections were added to NMB's through various mergers and acquisitions, such as when NMB merged with Postbank.
 Later, the NMB Postbank Group merged with Nationale-Nederlanden, and the company continued under the name of ING (International Netherlands Group).
 This gave way to the ING Collection in the Netherlands and set the company in motion worldwide.

 In 1998, ING merged with Bank Brussel Lambert (BBL); and the acquisition of Barings Bank in 1995 and a majority stake in ING Bank Slaski in 2001 led to the addition of other important international collections.

 Announced in October 2009, the separation of the group's banking and insurance business sparked ING Art Management to revise the collection.
 ING Art Management has thus divided the ING Group Collection into an ING Bank Collection and an Insurance Collection.

 The collection on display

-- Art enjoyed by some 64,000 employees worldwide
+- Art enjoyed by more than 52,000 employees worldwide

 - All ING staff may select a work of art for their own work area